oulrich1/PeruseWithSpritz/README.md

 ## Known Issues:
 - URL Link sharing opens the spritz fragment (through the 'peruse controller' aka edittext fragment) and the url is saved in a recent perusal item, but Spritz fails to load and "spritz" the url..
 The current user workaround is to go to the recent perusals list and select the url just shared/added. then it works flawlessly.
+- Main activity: Choosing intent assumes "*/*" intent type is for e-pubs, should just be "application/epub+zip".
+On phone and simulator, sharing/sending epub from filesystem with the app created an intent with type "*/*". unexpected..
+- E-Pub UI is plain. ( Buttons or no buttons?
+Swipey views! )
+- Text from an e-pub "page" is saved to recent list when Spritzed.
+Subject to change.
+- Canceling camera during ocr causes app to crash..

 ## Todo
-- E-Pub Support
+- Wearable Spritz Views.
+If wearable is present, send text data to the watch instead on "Spritz"
 - Feature to change font type for reading purposes
+- PDF Support
 - seperate text catagories: text, url, epub, images
-- PDF Support
-	- share url to pdf/epub
-	- share pdf/epub
-- Wearable Spritz Views.
-If wearable is present, send text data to the watch instead on "Spritz"
 - Fix issues
+- Share URL to epub, pdf

 ## Unicorns
 - share url to image